DICE-UNC/jargon/README.md

 Testing with CyberDuck.
 Added a new IRODSAccessObjectFactory.authenticateIRODSAccountUtilizingCachedConnectionIfPresent to avoid double-opening a connection, reducing side effects for some usage patterns.

+#### add checksum support to Jargon streaming API #194

+Added support for checksumming on close of an IRODSFileOutputStream, respecting checksum and checksum with verification flags in jargon.properties.
+If either of those flags is true, a checksum is computed and stored in iRODS.
+Given the nature of the java.io API, actual verification is not done, just computation and storage in the iCAT.

 ### Additional testing for reported issues, minor changes

 #### Login fails if password contains linux escape characters #202